You may wonder how writing about vehicles relates to travel writing, so here’s my rationale.

 Some assignments include viewing unique automobiles.
 Or writing about the only remaining model of some very historic car.
 I’ve even sat in a $10 million Mercedes-Benz 500K Special Roadster!

 Sometimes you’ll get lucky and an editor will track you down to write a story.
 That happened to me with the editor of 2Njoy, a regional lifestyle magazine.
-She tracked me down after finding automobile stories on my website when she needed a rush piece about the nostalgic effect of classic cars in modern day America.
+She tracked me down after finding sample automobile stories on my writer's website when she needed a rush piece about the nostalgic effect of classic cars in modern day America.
 Because of the short notice, I was able to name my fee ($540) for writing a 1000-word story.

 You’ll hit the jackpot with some vehicle assignments.
 One example is the Western Antique Aeroplane & Automobile Museum (WAAAM) in Hood River, Oregon.
 While on assignment for an automobile magazine ($1200).